mother-of-all-self-hosting/ansible-role-excalidraw-room/docs/configuring-excalidraw-room.md

 ## Usage

-After running the command for installation, the Excalidraw client becomes available at the specified hostname like `https://example.com`.
+After running the command for installation, the Excalidraw collaboration server becomes available at the specified hostname like `https://example.com`.

->[!NOTE]
-> At the moment, self-hosting your own instance doesn't support sharing or collaboration features (see [this section](https://docs.excalidraw.com/docs/introduction/development#self-hosting) on the official documentation).
+### Build your Excalidraw instance

+To use the collaboration server, it is necessary for you to build and install your Excalidraw instance, after setting the hostname of the server to `VITE_APP_WS_SERVER_URL` on its [`.env.production`](https://github.com/excalidraw/excalidraw/blob/master/.env.production).

+If you are looking for an Ansible role for installing it on Docker, you can check out [this role (ansible-role-excalidraw)](https://github.com/mother-of-all-self-hosting/ansible-role-excalidraw) maintained by the [Mother-of-All-Self-Hosting (MASH)](https://github.com/mother-of-all-self-hosting) team.

 ## Troubleshooting